Gravity-Bridge/Gravity-Bridge/docs/developer/environment-setup.md

 ```

 This will run every available all up test.
 This will take quite some time, go get coffee and if your development machine is
-particularly slow I recomend just pushing to Github.
+particularly slow I recommend just pushing to Github.
 Average runtime per all up test on a modern linux machine is ~5 minutes each.

 You can also use